Family Houses

 When Samuel Townsend [400] acquired Whitehall it must have been strange for him, the grandson of a Parliamentarian (Colonel Richard Townesend), to own an estate forfeited by his cousin because of his religious beliefs.
 Elected a Freeman of Clonakilty in 1717, appointed a Justice of the Peace in 1737 and High Sheriff of Cork 1742, Samuel made significant alterations to Whitehall following his extensive travels in Italy.
 When he died in 1759 he left the property to his eldest son, Edward Mansel Townsend [401] (known to his kinsmen as 'Splendid Ned'), who did much to improve the estate when he was forced to give up hunting in his later years.
 He became a great agriculturalist and horse breeder.
 Discussing horticulture in his book 'Statistical Survey of the County of Cork', Horatio Townsend [5D00] wrote "(Edward) is greatly proficient in this style of gardening.
 When hounds became a subject of heavy taxation, he wisely exchanged the pleasures of the chase for those of the garden.
 This he superintends himself with care as well as 'con amore', and for, I believe, a smaller expense than that of dogs, hunters, and their appendages."

-Whilst he never owned Whitehall, mention must be made of Edward's very distinguished brother, Lieutenant General Samuel Townsend [403] who, having matriculated from Trinity College, Dublin, was commissioned into Drogheda's Light Horse in about 1752.
+Whilst he never owned Whitehall, mention must be made of Edward's very distinguished brother, Lieutenant General Samuel Townsend [403] who, having studied at Trinity College, Dublin, was commissioned into Drogheda's Light Horse in about 1752.
 During his career he saw active service during the Seven Years War at the Siege of Belle Isle in 1761.
 In 1778 he was appointed Inspector General and Superintendent of Recruiting and ADC to King George III.

 When Samuel Townsend [405] married Mercy Baldwin in 1794 his father, Edward, assigned Whitehall and the estate to him but reserved for himself a life annuity and the right to live there.
-However, unlike his father, Samuel, a naturally gifted and accomplished musician, did nothing to improve the property preferring to spend much of his time in England or Dublin, particularly after the Peninsula War.
+However, unlike his father, Samuel, a naturally gifted and accomplished musician, did nothing to improve the property, preferring to spend much of his time in England or Dublin, particularly after the Peninsula War.
 He was admitted a Freeman of the City of Cork in 1790, sat as a Grand Juror in Cork and was High Sheriff for County Cork in 1798.

 The Front Door, Whitehall